Check Your Resume Before You Apply

 Key Takeaways

-• The most common ATS failures are missing keywords, incompatible formatting, and incorrect file types
+• The most common ATS-readiness problems are missing keywords, incompatible formatting, incomplete fields, and incorrect file types

 How ATS Resume Scoring Works

-Applicant tracking systems parse your resume into structured data — extracting your name, contact info, work history, skills, and education — then score how well that data matches the job requirements.
-Many ATS rejections happen because the parser couldn't extract critical fields, not because the candidate wasn't qualified.
+Applicant tracking systems parse your resume into structured data — extracting your name, contact info, work history, skills, and education — then use that data in search, review, and matching workflows.
+Parsing gaps can make a qualified candidate harder to evaluate.

 LayerWhat It ChecksWhy It Matters